cvburgess/cvburgess.com/index.md

 # You can <br> always come Om

-I teach weekly classes here in sunny Tampa, Florida that are open to anyone at any level that will have you moving and laughing and dancing in no time.
+I teach a weekly Fun Flow class here in Tampa, Florida.
+Fun Flow is open to anyone at any level and will have you moving, laughing and dancing in no time!

-Class starts every Thursday at 6 PM and does sell out from time to time, so book online or call ahead to save your spot!
+Join me every Thursday at 6 PM, except for holidays in the nature classroom.
+This class does sell out from time to time, so book online or call ahead to save your spot.

-If you want something just for you ( and maybe your friends, family, or coworkers ) I offer fun, inspired classes customized to your unique audience both on-location and online.
+If you want something just for you (and maybe your friends, family, or coworkers) I offer fun, inspired classes customized to your unique audience both on-location and online.

 [Get in touch](mailto:yoga@cvburgess.com) to plan something today!

-{% button "Fun flow with me", "https://www.yogalotuspond.com/classes.html" %}
+{% button "Flow with me", "https://www.yogalotuspond.com/classes.html" %}

 {% endsection %}